Bill Gardner

 Bill Gardner IN The Air!

 I enjoyed a wonderful forty-five-year radio career in some of America's biggest radio stations and greatest cities.
 (See the list by clicking "resume" at the top of the center column if you like).
-But when bottom-feeding corporations slashed radio salaries and replaced most of us with lower cost people or recorded or out of town recorded voices, I'm SO fortunate to also have that Airline Transport Pilot license and join a small airline here in Las Vega- for almost nine years.
-Until my recent retirement, my position was as an Airline Captain, with 4AM breakfast in progress pictured below.
+But when bottom-feeding corporations slashed radio salaries and replaced most of us with lower cost people or recorded or out of town recorded voices, I'm SO fortunate to also have that Airline Transport Pilot license and join a small airline here in Las Vegas for almost nine years.
+Until my retirement, my position was as an Airline Captain, with 4AM breakfast in progress pictured below.
 It was fun to be in a profession where gray hair and plenty of experience are actually appreciated! :-) But when I realized it wasn't as much fun anymore, I'm gone!

 FUN Web Search?